shenoyabhijith/VoipAnalysis/DEPLOYMENT_GUIDE.md

 1. **Check GitHub Actions**:
    - Go to the "Actions" tab in your repository
    - You should see a successful deployment workflow
+   - The workflow runs automatically on every push to main branch

 2. **Test Your Site**:
    - Visit `https://YOUR_USERNAME.github.io/VoipAnalysis`